 - Have a better understanding of HIPAA

 - Learn about ePHI (Electronic Protected Health Information)

 - Learn how to protect PHI (Protected Health Information)

 Some providers offer specialized courses designed for your career field.
 Here are a few examples:

-If you are a health care worker, you have direct contact with patients and their records.
+If you are a healthcare worker, you have direct contact with patients and their records.
 It’s a huge responsibility.
-This includes physicians, medical students, chiropractors, hospital staff, medical staff, pharmacy staff, etc. You should learn full HIPAA law, which includes:
+This includes physicians, medical students, chiropractors, hospital staff, medical staff, pharmacy staff, etc. You should learn the full HIPAA law, which includes: